pnnl/NATIG/README.md

 ## Out of the box examples

-4G example using a start topology.
+4G example using a star topology.

 10 substation, 10 middle nodes, 10 user equipments (UE) connected to 10 4G relay antennas (GnB nodes), and one control center.
 This example runs the IEEE 9500 model